Notes from May 10, 2016 meeting between Governor Baker and invitees from Western Mass

 The meeting was officially one hour, 10:00-11:00 am, at the State House in Boston.
 Governor Baker and Senator Rosenberg left at 11:00 am, but most of the attendees stayed for another hour of discussion.

-Gov. Baker promised to get this project back on track; and has increased MBI’s team to include Peter Larkin and Bill Ennen to ideally better manage the project and expedite implementation of the newest last mile plan.
+Gov. Baker promised to get this project back on track; and has increased MBI’s team to include Peter Larkin and Bill Ennen to ideally better manage the project and expedite implementation of the newest emergency electrician plan.
 Larkin will report directly to Secretary of Housing and Economic Development, Jay Ash.
 Ash was in attendance but did not speak.
 Ennen will shift from his current position at the Innovation Institute at Mass Technology Collaborative and will now report to Peter Larkin.
 Larkin presented a Powerpoint of Baker’s plan.

 In the meeting, WiredWest representatives emphasized:

 - town choice/self determination: we need to be treated with respect and as partners in designing the solutions for our region;